-ISLAMABAD (Kashmir English): A new medical board has reached Adiala Jail to examine the affected eye of incarcerated Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan on Wednesday.
+ISLAMABAD (Kashmir English): A new medical board has examined the affected eye of incarcerated Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan at Adiala Jail on Wednesday.

-According to the jail administration, the medical team, which consists of four expert doctors and other medical staff, was formed by the Commissioner Islamabad in compliance with the Islamabad High Court’s order.
+According to the jail administration, the medical team, consisting of five doctors and other medical staff, was formed by the Islamabad chief commissioner in compliance with the Islamabad High Court’s (IHC) order.

-The medical team has also brought an ambulance equipped with modern and specialized equipment so that all medical equipment and facilities are available during the check-up.
+The medical team also brought an ambulance equipped with modern and specialized equipment, so that all medical equipment and facilities are available during the check-up.

-The full report from the medical board will be submitted to the Chief Commissioner soon, the jail administration added.
+The full report from the medical board will be submitted to the Chief Commissioner shortly, the jail administration added.

 It may be recalled that the court had ordered his examination after the PTI founder complained of eye pain, for which this team has been sent to Adiala Jail to implement it.